limehouselabs/mirror-github-org/README.md

 * Create a Github personal access token that has access to the destination organisation
 * Clone this repository to an organisation/user you control
-* Login to CircleCI and enable it for this new cloned repository
+* Go to the new repository settings in Github
-* Configure three environment variables in CircleCI for this repository
+* Configure three environment variables in the `Secrets` panel
-  * `GITHUB_TOKEN` - The personal access token you created above
+  * `USER_GITHUB_TOKEN` - The personal access token you created above
   * `SRC_ORG` - The name of the organisation you want to mirror
   * `DST_ORG` - The name of the new organisation you just created
-* Run the job and sit back, you now have a daily-updated mirror of a Github org!
+* Run the Github Action and sit back, you now have a daily-updated mirror of a Github org!

 Todo
 ====

-* Switch to Github Actions because circle has got janky
 * Hard fail when upstream branches diverge and we can't update to them
 * When upstream branches are force-pushed, copy our branch to `branchname-diverged-$datetime` and reset to the upstream branch
 * Deal with a few weird Github API error cases